 Landscape lighting is an important aspect of the home.
 It provides beauty, security, safety, and, as warmer weather arrives, continued enjoyment of your outdoor living areas.

-After Nebraska's cold, harsh winters, some spring maintenance can help improve the performance and functionality of a lighting system.
-McKay's service team developed this spring maintenance checklist to help ensure your system works its best this spring and summer:
+After Nebraska's cold, harsh winters, spring maintenance can help improve the performance and functionality of a lighting system.
+McKay's service team developed this spring maintenance checklist to help ensure your system works its best this spring and summer.

 Check for Winter Damage:

-Now that the snow is gone, and the ground is thawing any damages caused by snow removal can now be repaired.
+Since the snow is gone and the ground is thawing, any damages caused by snow removal can now be repaired.

-- Realign Fixtures: The freezing and thawing of the ground along with ever-growing tree and plant roots underneath the surface can slowly push fixtures upwards.
-Realign any crooked fixtures and properly situate them into the ground.
+- Realign Fixtures: The freezing and thawing of the ground and ever-growing trees and plant roots underneath the surface can slowly push fixtures upwards.
+You can realign any crooked fixtures and then properly situate them back into the ground.

 - Clean Fixture Lenses: The melting snow and rain leave mineral deposits on lenses, which can make your lights appear dimmer than normal.
-You can use a nonabrasive cloth, CLR type of cleaner, and some elbow grease to clean your lenses.
+A nonabrasive cloth, CLR type of cleaner, mixed with a little elbow grease will do the get your lenses clean.
 See more of our winter maintenance tips.

 Check for Common Landscaping Mishaps: